Development Role: Systems Design

 Applications: Google Sheets, Affinity Designer

 Summary: These are personal class concepts I designed for fun for Gears 5 that could be integrated into Escape or Horde mode.
-I thought it would be fun to plan what new characters could be added with what skills and abilities they would bring to the game as a personal solo project.
-Each class is planned with 15 skill cards in game (some cards are cards that already exist in Gears 5), what levels they acquire them, perks if they would be in Horde mode, and how their ultimate and passive skills would work in gameplay.
-I used Google Sheets to plan out all the skill cards involved, and then created a formal document in Affinity Designer.
+I thought it would be fun to plan what new characters could be added with what skills and abilities they would bring to the game.
+Each class is planned with 15 skill cards in game, what levels they acquire them, perks if they would be in Horde mode, and how their ultimate and passive skills would work in gameplay.

 Note: All the values I wrote up in the documentation are rough estimations of how I think it would feel balanced, with some values based on actual skill cards in the game.